 September 2021, K.J. choreographed and performed in Catasterism in 3 Movements, directed by artist/filmmaker Matthew Barney, as part of Art Basel at the Schaulager.
 These performances returned her to the role of Electroplater/Alchemist she portrayed in Barney’s film Redoubt, and has spurred her on to not only returning to her work as it was pre-pandemic, but to approach it with depth, heart and gratitude.

-K.J. brings this approach to re-entering the creating of her piece 900 Bees are Humming she began in 2019 that was paused during the pandemic.
-900 Bees are Humming is an in depth research and performance project exploring interiors of humans and their relationship to landscape, wilderness, minds and environment.
-K.J. is committed to creating this work as an attempt to find solace, artistic expression and sustainable life practices regarding climate change and the challenging political world.
+K.J. is committed to creating work as an attempt to find solace, artistic expression and sustainable life practices regarding climate change and the challenging political world.
 She believes her teaching is not separate from her art making, and brings all her practices together in an alchemy of experiential life and living.